Skip to main content

-Wicked Dogs: Ish Eats Specialty Hot Dogs in Makati (Philippines)
+Wicked Dogs: Specialty Hot Dogs in Makati (Philippines)

 Nowadays, the flashing lights of the go-go bars on Burgos Street are still there.
 The scantily clad women are still calling out to passing customers.
 However, a new scene has popped up.
 The young hipster crowd and younger expats have started to frequent the area due to a good number of restaurants and bars that serve great food, good booze and a genuine good time without the hanky-panky.

-One such joint is the brand new Wicked Dogs restaurant.
-Originally from the BF Paranaque area down south, this hotdog restaurant and bar is the latest addition to the hidden gems along Burgos Street.
+One such joint is the Wicked Dogs restaurant.
+Originally from the BF Paranaque area down south, this hotdog restaurant and bar is one of the hidden gems along Burgos Street.

 It’s not easy to find.
 First, you need to navigate through a street full of girly bars.
 Then, go inside a small entryway between two bars to find the stairs leading up to Lokal Hostel.
 Wicked Dogs is on the second floor of the building with an open concept kitchen and dining area.